jfb-h/synthetic-tourism/documents/papers/main.typ

 Since this is also an idiosyncratic shock to the treated unit and occurred at a similar time, such misattribution would not be caught by the synthetic control method.
 Accordingly, we rely on Google search trend data to assess the degree to which world heritage might have had an impact on tourism similar to the one of the Elbphilharmonie. @figure-google shows the search index for the two terms 'Elbphilharmonie' and 'Speicherstadt' and shows a clear difference in visibility:
 While there is a notable spike around the opening of the Elbphilharmonie, there is only a miniscule reaction in search behaviour around the time of the world heritage nomination.
-Because Google Trends has been shown to be a reasonable tool to approximate destination interest or to forecast tourism demand and evaluate the impact of major events @dinis2019 @onder2017 @botha2024, we are reasonably confident that the possibility of misattribution error does not dominate our findings.
+Because Google Trends has been shown to be a reasonable tool to approximate destination interest or to forecast tourism demand and evaluate the impact of major events @dinis2019 @onder2017 @botha2024, we are quite confident that the possibility of misattribution error does not dominate our findings.

 #figure(